Key takeaways

 Answering these questions will give you clarity about how to choose an investment strategy that supports your goals.

 What’s the point?
-Your plan is your foundation and your guide.
+Your roadmap is your foundation and your guide.
 Investing is simply a tool to help you achieve your most important milestones.

 Participate in markets, but don’t try to beat them